1940 U.S. Census Celebration!

 - Overview: Provides basic information about Simple Citations.

 - Templates: Although this page may be a bit technical, it explains how the templates were developed.

 - Examples: Simple Citations is very easy to use, I have, however provided some examples for those who are visual learners.

 - Download: This link will take you off this site to the templates that RootsMagic uploaded more than a year ago.
 Although I have made a few very minor (e.g., spelling) changes since then, these are the same files I've used for the past year.

 - Links: Just a few links to other sites that may be of interest.

 This site is under development and, considering that I lead a very busy life, there are no promises as to when I'll update it.
-(I've been working on a Ph.D. for past five years, finished my coursework a year ago, passed both my written and oral exams, completed the lit review and methods section of my disseration.
-If all remains on schedule, I'll begin data collection by January 2013 and will be finished by spring 2013!)
+(I've been working on a Ph.D. for the past five years, finished my coursework two years ago, and passed both my written and oral exams since then.
+I finished data collection in June 2013 and anticipate defending by late September or early October 2013!)
 While I have researched my family history since the mid-1970s, I currently work on it when I get some "free time" (okay, I'm trying not to laugh), and as a form of stress relief.